joybj98/Chinese-note-for-C/README.md

 # Learning-C

-This is my chinese note when learning C programming.
+This is my chinese note when learning C.